Neo0one/Cloud-Computing-assignment/README.md

 How to run code step by step:

-1. S3: Our frontend code files are all included in the directory named "chatbot_frontend".
-Just create a new bucket and upload the files under this directory.
+1. S3: Our frontend code files are all included in the zip file named "chatbot_frontend_10.17.zip".
+Just create a new bucket and upload the files under this zip file.

 2. API Gateway: Create new API by importing the Swagger file directly.
 The address of Swagger file: https://github.com/001000001/aics-columbia-s2018/blob/master/aics-swagger.yaml